docker/docs/get-started/part2.md

  type `CTRL+C` to get the prompt back (or open another shell), then type `docker container ls` to list the running containers, followed by `docker container stop <Container NAME or ID>` to stop the container.
-Otherwise, you'll get an error response from the daemon when you try to re-run the container in the next step.
+Otherwise, you get an error response from the daemon when you try to re-run the container in the next step.

 Now let's run the app in the background, in detached mode: